isomerpages/moe-pasirriscrestsec/_support/Personalised Digital Learning Programme (PDLP).md

 		<label for="accordion1">THE NATIONAL DIGITAL LITERACY PROGRAMME</label>
 		<div>

-Under the National Digital Literacy Programme, MOE will introduce the Personalised Digital Learning Programme (PDLP) for all students in secondary schools.
-Under the PDLP, every secondary school student will own a school-prescribed personal learning device (PLD) by end of 2021.
+<p align="justify">Under the National Digital Literacy Programme, MOE will introduce the Personalised Digital Learning Programme (PDLP) for all students in secondary schools.
+Under the PDLP, every secondary school student will own a school-prescribed personal learning device (PLD) by end of 2021.</p>

-The PDLP will allow students to use the PLDs in tandem with the Singapore Student Learning Space (SLS) to personalise and enhance their learning.
-The PDLP will also better enable students to acquire digital skills and apply these skills as they navigate an increasingly digitalised world.&nbsp;The PLDs will also be used to facilitate an environment that encourages personalised learning.
+<p align="justify">The PDLP will allow students to use the PLDs in tandem with the Singapore Student Learning Space (SLS) to personalise and enhance their learning.
+The PDLP will also better enable students to acquire digital skills and apply these skills as they navigate an increasingly digitalised world.&nbsp;The PLDs will also be used to facilitate an environment that encourages personalised learning.</p>
 		</div>

 </li><li>